Feed on

 Read Full Post »

-Once in a blue moon, if one is lucky, an artist gets to be a part of a project much larger than oneself that turns out to be an uplifting, even transcendent, experience that reverberates beyond one’s normal sphere.
-It is even more so when one can be involved in the creation of something for […]
+Once in a blue moon, if one is lucky, an artist gets to be a part of a project much larger than oneself that turns out to be an uplifting, […]

 Read Full Post »